MarketBullets®

 Base (non-annotated) Charts Courtesy of Genesis Trade Navigator.

-The Dollar Index (DX), a multi-currency index that excludes the Chinese Yuan from its composition, is in a flat pattern for the last 9 weeks.
-The potential for lower interest rates is a factor in Dollar weakness.
+The Dollar Index (DX), a multi-currency index that excludes the Chinese Yuan from its composition, has been in a broad, sideways pattern for the last 18 weeks.
+The potential for lower interest rates is a factor in Dollar weakness and the U.S. Federal Reserve seems inclined to allow the rates to slip lower.
 The Index does not include the Russian Ruble or the Chinese Yuan (Reminbi) among its components for calculation (see charts below).
 At present the Ruble is weakening against the Yuan and slightly against the Dollar, although the values are apparently considered to be in the “Management Targets”, set by Russia and China.
 For wheat prices from Russia, a weaker Ruble makes international prices for Russian wheat less expensive.

 On June 12-13, the Russian government forced the U.S. Dollar off of Russia’s large central trading exchange (MOEX), as the Yuan is now designated as the Central Bank of Russia’s “Benchmark” currency.
 Now anyone in Russia or dealing with Russia who wishes to use the USD for trade must use interbank markets instead of open exchange trades on the MOEX to price Rubles or Dollars, making it significantly more expensive and less transparent.
 The direct effect on the Dollar Index is not large.